vives-backendprogramming/spring-boot-backend-course/lesson-06-working-with-jpa/README.md

 By the end of this lesson, you will be able to:
 - Understand ORM, JPA, and Spring Data JPA concepts
 - Create JPA entities with proper annotations
+- Implement JPA Auditing for automatic tracking of entity changes
 - Implement entity relationships: `@OneToOne`, `@OneToMany`, `@ManyToOne`, `@ManyToMany`
 - Choose between `LAZY` and `EAGER` fetch types
 - Use cascade types effectively